simo54/simo54/README.md

 # Hi 👋!
 Welcome to my profile! 👨‍💻

-My name is Simone and I am a passionate developer who wants to make an impact on the tech industry, I am actively looking for the next career in the tech industry.
+My name is Simone and I am a passionate developer who wants to make an impact on the tech industry.

-- 🕊 At the moment I am volunteering for a start-up using my coding skills
+- 💻 Currently employed full-time as Frontend-developer
 - 🐱‍🏍 I love to study and to discover new things
 - 🍕 Fun fact: Few weeks ago I made the best homemade pizza of my entire life